 For more information, please refer to Department policy.

-It is your responsibility to read and understand all intructions on this page, and all instructions and information on the application itself.
-If you have any questions, please email Detective Sam Anderson (Anderson@burbankca.gov) or call (818) 238-3210.
+It is your responsibility to read and understand all instructions on this page, and all instructions and information on the application itself.
+If you have any questions, please email Detective Sam Anderson (SJAnderson@burbankca.gov) or call (818) 238-3210.